runxiyu/lbmk/README.md

 Secondly, the project produces documentation aimed at non-technical users.
 Thirdly, the project attempts to provide excellent user support via IRC.

-Libreboot already comes with a payload (GRUB), flashrom and other needed parts.
+Libreboot already comes with a payload (GRUB), flashprog and other needed parts.
 Everything is fully integrated, in a way where most of the complicated steps that are otherwise required, are instead done for the user in advance.